There and it – preparatory subjects

 - There seem to be no consequences for his actions.

-- Unfortunately, there seems to be no possible solution for the problem.
+- Unfortunately, there seems to be no possible solution to the problem.

 - In nature, there tends to be an evolutionary arms race between predator and prey